Mycroft-Studios/esx-lumberjack/README.md

 # esx-lumberjack

-LumberJack Script for QBCore - Converted to ESX by Mycroft (Manager of ESX-Framework)
+LumberJack Script for QBCore - Converted to ESX by Mycroft (Manager of ESX-Framework) - Updated to ox_lib and ox_inventory and new esx-legacy by: Gojan#1450

 ## Discord